akimrx/yandex-tracker-exporter/README.md

 Export issue metadata & agile metrics to OLAP data storage.
 Metrics based on issue changelog.

 > This is a working example of collecting metadata and metrics from Yandex.Tracker for analytics, based on the first version of the internal private tool.
-> You can work this repository and refine the tool the way you want.
+> You can fork this repository and refine the tool the way you want.
 Or use it as it is - this will allow you to build basic analytics on the tasks from Yandex.Tracker.

 ## Self-hosted arch example